camunda/camunda-docs-manual/content/user-guide/process-engine/decisions/repository.md

 </definitions>
 ```

-If this DMN XML will be deployed a Decision Definition with a generated unique
-id, the key `my-decision`, the name `My Decision` and version `1` will be
-generated.
+When deploying the above DMN XML fily, a decision definition having the following properties is created:

+- `id`: GENERATED
+- `key`: `my-decision`
+- `name`: `My Decision`
+- `version`: 1

 ## The Decision Definition Version

-If a decision is deployed the platform will check if already a decision
-definition with the same key is deployed.
-If not the decision definition will
+When a decision is deployed, it is checked whether a definition with the same key is already deployed.
-become version `1` for this key.
-If already a decision definition with the same
+If not, the decision definition is assigned version `1` for this key.
+If a decision definition with the same
-key exists the newly deployed decision definition will become a new version of
+key already exists, the newly deployed decision definition will become a new version of
 the exiting one.
 Increasing its version by one.

 This versioning of decision definitions allows the user to update decisions,